Larry J. Hackman Research Residency Program

 New York State Archives

 Residencies must be completed by May 31, 2016.
-At the end of the residency, awardees must submit a final report on their research experience in order to receive final payment of the award.
+At the end of the residency, awardees must submit a final report on their research experience.
 Residents are expected to publicize project results through: one public presentation (copy of presentation and program should be submitted to the Archives Partnership Trust) and/or an article submission to New York Archives magazine (for possible publication).
 New York Archives is not an academic or peer-reviewed publication.
 It is intended to appeal to a wide audience including scholars, individuals, and educators who possess a broad interest in history.
 Articles should be approximately 1,000 to 1,500 words.
 Contact the magazine editor at (518) 474-6926 for information regarding article submission.

 The New York State Archives and Archives Partnership Trust should be credited in any publication or dissemination of research results.
 Consult with State Archives staff regarding citation of records held by the New York State Archives.
 A copy of any publication should be provided to the Archives Partnership Trust.